 No matter what binoculars you just dug out of the closet, they'll be a great addition to your stargazing sessions.
 Consider this: on a clear, dark night out in the country, your eyes can see up to 3,000 stars, give or take.
 But when you use even modest 7x35 binoculars, that number rises to roughly 100,000 stars!

-Similarly, in a light-polluted suburb you may be able to see only a couple hundred stars unaided, but binoculars will cut through the murk to show you more than you could see with your unaided eye from the top of Mount Everest.
+Similarly, in a light-polluted suburb you may be able to see only a couple hundred stars unaided, but binoculars for astronomy will cut through the murk to show you more than you could see with your unaided eye from the top of Mount Everest.

 There's much more to look at in the night sky than random stars.
 Scores of double stars, rich Milky Way star clouds, star clusters of various sizes and types, stars that vary in brightness from month to month or even hour to hour, a smattering of ghostly nebulae and dim, distant galaxies — all are waiting for you to track them down with binoculars and suitably detailed sky maps and guidebooks.